shreytheshreyas/tp/docs/UserGuide.md

 Example of usage:

-* `assing p/1 m/1`.
+* `assign p/1 m/1`.
 Assigns the first member in the member list to the first project in the project list

 ### Removing a member: `remove`